seunghan96/seunghan96.github.io/_posts/2024-05-01-(paper)UniTS.md

 Tested on multiple types of ***new tasks*** that are not trained for

 - $$F(\mathcal{X}, \theta) \rightarrow \hat{\mathcal{X}}, \hat{\mathcal{X}} \notin \mathcal{X}$$.

-- ex) long-term forecasting with new length and forecasting on out-of-domain datasets with a new number of variables.
+- ex) long-term forecasting with new length and

+  forecasting on out-of-domain datasets with a new # of variables.

 <br>